fbeauKmi/moonraker-timelapse/Configure_sony_camera.md

 The camera is reachable via http.
 Most Sony cameras use as IP 192.168.122.1, if not can use [sony_camera_api](https://github.com/Bloodevil/sony_camera_api) to figure out what is you configuration

 Below is the script I use to command the camera, it is working with FDR-AX700.
 You should probably adjust SONY_CAM for your own parameters.
-Check http://192.168.122.1:64321/DmsRmtDesc.xml from your Pi and update it from `<av:X_ScalarWebAPI_ActionList_URL>` and `<av:X_ScalarWebAPI_ServiceType>`
+Check http://192.168.122.1:64321/DmsRmtDesc.xml from your Pi and update SONY_CAM from `<av:X_ScalarWebAPI_ActionList_URL>` and `<av:X_ScalarWebAPI_ServiceType>`

 ```
 ## FDR-command.sh